 For the important mechanism of photons scattered off some material object the idea of quantum Darwinism is indeed intuitively appealing because the scattered photons allow different observers, by looking at different narrow angles at the object, to infer, e.g., the same colour or position of it.
 Moreover, since photons are non-interacting and scatter off to infinity, it becomes clear that their detection does not change the future evolution of the object.
 As a consequence, Eq.~(\ref{eq Kolmogorov}) follows.

-Quantum Darwinism thus provides a \emph{sufficient} criterium for objectivity and classical measurement statistics, but it is questionable whether it is always \emph{necessary}.
-In condensed matter and other situations, the bath does not split into non-interacting fragments and perturbations might not be able to escape to infinity.
-In this case, quantum Darwinism will generically hold at most for transient times~\cite{RiedelZurekZwolakNJP2012}, yet objectivity and Kolmogorov consistency might nevertheless arise---as this paper will indeed confirm now within and later also without OQS decoherence.
+For other environments, however, the applicability of quantum Darwinism is less clear and whether it guarantees the emergence of classical measurement statistics is unknown at present.
+In condensed matter, for instance, the bath does not split into non-interacting fragments and perturbations might not be able to escape to infinity.
+In this case, quantum Darwinism will generically hold at most for transient times~\cite{RiedelZurekZwolakNJP2012}, yet objectivity and Kolmogorov consistency might nevertheless arise---as this work will indeed confirm now within and later also without OQS decoherence.

 Within the paradigm of OQS decoherence, this brings us to the second strategy implying classical behaviour.
-This strategy is different from the first by rejecting the idea that information about (fragments of) the bath is directly accessible.
+This strategy is different from the first by rejecting the idea that information about (fragments of) the bath is directly accessible or known.
 Instead, solely the degrees of freedom of the OQS are deemed operationally accessible, and it then becomes necessary to think about how could one \emph{locally} decide whether the pointer states are stable, robust or objective.
 Historically, Zurek introduced for this purpose the ``predictability sieve''~\cite{ZurekPTP1993}, which requires to compute the change in von Neumann entropy of the OQS state $\rho_S(t)$ as a function of a pure initial state $\rho_S(0) = |\psi(0)\rl\psi(0)|_S$.
 If it changes very slowly, the dynamics are predictable as the state remains approximately pure, but if it changes very rapidly, the dynamics are unpredictable as the state becomes very mixed.
-Now, from what we said above, we see that the initial pointer states are characterized by a slow change in von Neumann entropy, whereas superpositions of pointer states quickly decohere into a mixture on a time scale $t_\text{dec}$.
+Now, from what we said above, we see that initial pointer states are characterized by a slow change in von Neumann entropy, whereas superpositions of pointer states quickly decohere into a mixture on a time scale $t_\text{dec}$.
 The predictability sieve thus selects out the pointer states.